grbfacet/facet/relativity-tutorial.md

 <span class="eq">E<sub>Einstein</sub> = mc<sup>2</sup>.</span>

 Let’s unwrap what these formulas are telling us.
 First we need to be clear what m, the mass, means in both formulas.
 In the pre-relativistic, Newtonian ideas of mass, a body had a fixed amount of matter that was independent of its motion.
 In a way this is still true in relativity but in another way it is no longer true.
-We need to be more precise about what aspect of mass we are talking about.
+We need to be more specific about what aspect of mass we are talking about.
 A lead ball might consist of a certain exact number of atoms of lead and that number would be unchanged no matter how the ball is moving even according to Einstein.
 And each lead atom would consist of a certain number of electrons, protons and neutrons and those numbers would also be unchanged by motion, Einstein would also agree.

 Another aspect of mass however does change with motion according to Einstein.
 In both Newtonian and Einsteinian theory of force and motion, mass is a measure of a body’s resistance to having its state of motion changed (i.e., accelerated) by a force.
 We also refer to this as the body’s inertia.
 We all know that you have to push a heavy body harder (with more force) than a lighter body to get equal motion.
 A normal adult can push a small auto and get it to roll.
 A dozen normal adults probably can’t budge a railway car on the tracks.
 That’s the amount of resistance to changing the motion of a body.
 We need to distinguish the amount of matter in a body which is unchanged by the state of motion and the inertia of a body which does change in relativity theory but does not change in Newtonian theory when a body moves faster.